-Christian behavior, at least in my generation, is actually pretty counter-cultural.
+Christian behavior is supposed to be remarkably counter-cultural.
 Going to church is not the norm among twentysomethings.
 Neither is waking up on Saturday mornings to volunteer for Habitat for Humanity.
 What’s scary, though, is that our minds have been programmed by culture.
 This is why the apostle Paul stresses the mind and our thinking in much of his writing.
 Romans 12:2 says, “Be renewed by the transforming of your mind,” not by transforming your behavior.
 Philippians 4:8 says “Whatever is true, noble, right, pure, lovely, admirable … think about such things.”

-Sounds kind of simple, doesn’t it?
-Well it’s not.
-It’s hard.
-There are days where you literally do run out of time.
-It happens to me frequently as I get closer to college graduation.
-I’m actually quite bad at daily making time for God, so really, I’m preaching to myself here.
-Hopefully you just tag along for the ride.
-And it’s not something revolutionary.
+It’s not revolutionary.
 This isn’t some prophetic word of God that you’re hearing for the first time.
 I think we all need to be reminded though.
 Find ways to remind yourself.
 Personally, I tape up notecards above my desk with Scripture or quotes I like.
 It looks dorky, but it’s sometimes the only way I remember.
 Do whatever works for you, but find ways to prioritize making time with God.
 It’s too important to just let slip by and keep putting off.

 The first key to change is awareness.
 That’s all I’m asking for here.
 Be aware of how culture has shaped the way you think.
 I challenge you to take 10 minutes today and reflect on it.
 Also be aware of the importance of putting God into your day, every day.
 Culture is a good thing.
 I love cheap fiction as much as the next guy.
 Just please don’t pursue liberty and happiness—put instead Christ and obedience first, and you’ll receive those other things as well.